basilisp-lang/basilisp/docs/runtime.rst

 Vars are mutable boxes which hold a reference to something.
 Users typically interact with Vars with the :lpy:form:`def` form and the :lpy:fn:`basilisp.core/defn` macro which create Vars to hold he result of the expression or function.
 All values created with these forms are stored in Vars and interned in a Namespace so they can be looked up later.
-The Basilisp compiler uses Vars interned in Namespaces during name resolution to determine if a name is referring to a local name (perhaps in a :lpy:form:`let` or function argument) or if it refers to a Var.
+The Basilisp compiler uses Vars interned in Namespaces during name resolution to determine if a name is referring to a local name (perhaps in a :lpy:form:`let` binding or as a function argument) or if it refers to a Var.

 Vars may have metadata, which generally originates on the ``name`` symbol given during a :lpy:form:`def`.
 Specific metadata keys given during the creation of a Var can enable specific features that may be useful for some Vars.